the-spyke/undercut/README.md

 ### Upgrading `undercut`

-If you're upgrading `undercut` to a newer version, upgrade `@babel/preset-env` and `core-js` packages to the latest versions too.
+If you're upgrading the `undercut` to a newer version, upgrade `@babel/preset-env` and `core-js` packages to the latest versions too.

 ## Usage